olipayne/MMM-Tado-ThermoStats/README.md

 git clone https://github.com/olipayne/MMM-Tado-ThermoStats.git tado
 ````

 Configure the module in your `config/config.js` file.
+Now takes the metric or imperial as C or F in tempurature output.

 ## Updating the module